Chris Greisen: Washington Redskins

-Rhein Fire (NFLE)
+Rhein Fire

 In 2003, he signed with the Rhein Fire of NFL Europe.
 He shared the starting quarterback position with Nick Rolovich, playing most of the times in the second and fourth quarters of the games.
 He posted 76-of-131 completions for 843 yards, 10 touchdowns and 5 interceptions, while helping the team reach the World Bowl XI.

-Green Bay Blizzard (af2)
+Green Bay Blizzard

 In 2004, Greisen joined the af2's Green Bay Blizzard.
 The af2 was the Arena Football League development league.
 He threw for 2,718 yards and 61 touchdowns.

-Dallas Desperados (AFL)
+Dallas Desperados

 In 2005, Greisen signed a two-year contract with the AFL's Dallas Desperados, to serve as the team's backup behind Clint Stoerner and later Clint Dolezel.
 In two seasons, he threw 11-of-16 completions for 142 yards, 3 touchdowns and no interceptions.
 Greisen became a free agent after the 2006 season.

-Georgia Force (AFL)
+Georgia Force

 In 2007, after spending two seasons as the backup quarterback for the Desperados, Greisen signed with the Georgia Force.
 The team finished the regular season with a 14–2 record and won the Southern Division championship.
 Georgia hosted the National Conference Championship, but lost 66–56 to the Columbus Destroyers.
 On the season, Greisen completed 74 percent of his passes (393-for-531) with 117 touchdowns, 12 interceptions, and 4,871 yards.
 His 117 touchdowns were the AFL single season record until it was broken by Tommy Grady in 2012 (142 touchdowns).

 In 2008, although the team started the year with a 3–5 mark, it finished with a 10–6 record and once again won the Southern Division championship.
-But after a first round bye in the playoffs, the team lost 73–70 to the Cleveland Gladiators in the Divisional Round, the team's second straight home playoff loss.
+But after a first round bye in the playoffs, the team lost 73–70 to the Cleveland Gladiators in the divisional round, the team's second straight home playoff loss.
 On the year, Greisen was 399-for-585 (68.2%), 4,956 yards, 97 touchdowns and 17 interceptions.
 He played with the team until the league folded in 2009.

-Florida Tuskers (UFL)
+Florida Tuskers (first stint)

-On August 25, 2009, Greisen signed with the Florida Tuskers for the inaugural season of the United Football League.
+On August 25, 2009, Greisen signed with the Florida Tuskers for the inaugural season of the United Football League (UFL).
 As the backup quarterback behind Brooks Bollinger, he registered 13-of-20 completions for 116 yards and one touchdown.